lydiamonday/Hello_World/README.md

 # Hello_World
-My Python Hello World challenge I made as a beginner.
+My Python "Hello World" challenge I made as a beginner learning this programming language for the first time.